Vermejo Reserve

-Vermejo Park Ranch, Vermejo Ranch, or Vermejo, is a 558,000 acre nature reserve and guest ranch in northeastern New Mexico and southern Colorado.
-Ted Turner Reserves, the luxury hospitality company founded by Ted Turner, includes conservation research and ecosystem restoration along with guest operations.
+Vermejo Reserve is a 558,000 acre nature reserve and guest operation in northeastern New Mexico and southern Colorado.
+Also known as Vermejo Park Ranch, Ted Turner Reserves, the luxury hospitality company founded by Ted Turner, operates it as a center for conservation research and ecosystem restoration along with guest accommodations.
 The reserve, which stretches from the Great Plains at an elevation of 5867 ft to the summit of the Sangre de Cristo Mountains, reaches an elevation of 12931 ft.
-The ranch produces significant quantities of coalbed methane, a type of natural gas.
+The property produces significant quantities of coalbed methane, a type of natural gas.